RhyG/portfolio_site/README.md

 ![Website inspiration](https://raw.githubusercontent.com/RhyG/portfolio_site/master/docs/images/website_inspo.jpg "Website inspiration")

 Once I knew the layout I wanted it was time to start wireframing.
 As my design was simple and I didn't plan to put too much content on the site, this was fairly straightforward.
+I created both mobile and desktop wireframes, as I intended for the layout to change depending on the device.

 [Click here to view the full desktop wireframe](https://raw.githubusercontent.com/RhyG/portfolio_site/master/docs/images/desktop_wireframe.jpg)